 2016 Bowman Chrome (Buy on eBay)

-If you’re really bullish on a Vlad breakout, this is the card you’ll need to be paying attention to.
+If you’re a believer in the Vlad breakout (and we certainly are), this is the card you’ll need to be paying attention to.
 For starters, it’s the most popular of Vlad’s rookie cards.
 Secondly, it has some pretty valuable variations.
 If you’re looking to drop a decent amount take a look at a Green Refractor Auto like the card shown above.
-Sure, it’ll cost ya, but that just means an even bigger reward if that breakout 2021 hits.
+Sure, it’ll cost ya, but that just means an even bigger reward if an MVP is on the way.
+And even if it’s not for that matter.

 2019 Topps Chrome Sapphire (Find Bargain on eBay)

 Unlike the card above, this one is a true rookie card for Vlad’s 2019 debut season.
-Another great card if you’re looking to turn in a sizeable investment on your Vlad Guerrero Jr. rookie card.
-If you’re looking to go all-in seek out that Red or Purple refractor option.
+Another great asset if you’re looking to turn in a sizeable investment on your Vlad Guerrero Jr. rookie card.
+If you want plenty of skin in the game we recommend seeking out that Red or Purple refractor.

 2019 Topps Heritage (Buy on eBay)

 A more suitable investment for those looking to take a more casual approach.
 Unlike the last two cards, think hundreds, not thousands of dollars if you want one in your collection.
 In addition to the affordable price, the Topps Heritage collection has turned out to be one of the most popular sets in recent years.
-And it’s easy to see why – who doesn’t like to remember what cards USED to look like.
-If you’re not big on patches, holograms, sparkles, etc. This is your card.
+And it’s easy to see why – who doesn’t like being reminded of what baseball cards USED to look like.
+If you’re not big on patches, holograms, sparkles, etc. this is the card for you.

 2016 Bowman’s Best (Buy This Vlad Jr. Rookie Card on eBay)

-If you’re looking for an earlier edition “prospect” Vlad Guerrero Jr. rookie card and don’t want to spend an arm and a leg, opt for this card from Bowman instead of the Chrome we talked about earlier.
-A card that appears to show Vlad in batting practice taking a full following through and surely ripping the cover off the ball.
-Something we’re hoping to see a lot of in 2021.
+A great idea if you desire an earlier edition “prospect” Vlad Guerrero Jr. rookie card and don’t want to spend an arm and a leg.
+This offering from Bowman is a fraction of the price of the Chrome we talked about earlier and includes a pretty swell photo Vlad in batting practice taking a full follow-through.
+Surely the young man is about to rip the cover off the ball.
+Something we’ve seen a lot of so far in 2021.

 2019 Topps “No Number” (Buy on eBay)

 An error card AND a rookie card combined??
 Count us in!
-It’s the exact same card as the Sapphire Edition we just talked about minus the glitz and glam that comes with a card from the Chrome collection.
+It’s the exact same as the Sapphire Edition we talked about earlier minus the glitz and glam that comes with a card from the Chrome collection.
 That and it’s missing the card number!
-On top of the misprint, another great feature about this card is its price.
-Even grade 10 PSA cards are still available for less than $250.
+On top of the misprint, another great feature of this card is its price.
+Even grade 10 PSA cards are still available for around $300.
 For now anyway!
-If Vlad continues the hot spring break into the regular season we could easily see the dame card skyrocket towards $1,000.
+If Vlad continues the insanity with the bat all season long we could easily see the PSA 10’s skyrocket towards $1,000.
 Enough said?

 What is a Vladimir Guerrero Jr. Rookie Card Worth?

 It goes without saying that it depends on the card.
-Or at least it should!
 However, some of the high-end cards like the 2016 Chrome we posted above can go for thousands of dollars if they receive a high enough grade from PSA or Beckett.
 Meanwhile, you can find a standard base card few less than a buck.
 Quite the difference.
-Regardless of whether you own a $2,000 Auto Refractor or a $0.55 Topps Update base card, we have a feeling they’ll all be worth more once Vlad starts lining ropes all over the field this summer!
+Regardless of whether you own a $2,000 Auto Refractor or a $0.55 Topps Update base card, we have a feeling they’ll all be worth more in the near future.

 Hot Prospect Alert: First Look at the Julio Rodriguez Rookie Card Market